xsmobi/redesign/README.md

 Redesign CMS, a Website builder based on Boostrap 4, creating fast loading AJAX pages

 ## Content Management
-Created with Coldfusion, a simple CRUD.
+Created with Coldfusion, a simple CRUD (create, read, update, delete) with a MySQL database.

 ## Backend
 Edit these data formats: